Hyrrokkin User Guide

 }

-Node lifecycle - the load
+Node lifecycle - the load, reset_run, run and remove methods.

-When a topology is loaded, or when any upstream node in the topology is re-run, the node will be constructed and its load
+When a topology is loaded, or when any upstream node in the topology is re-run, the node will be constructed and its load method, if implemented, will be called.

-method will be called, if it is implemented.
+As the topology is executed, the node's inputs will be collected and its run method will be called.
+But, before this happens, the node's reset_run method will be called, if it is implemented.
 A node can implement this method to inform any clients that the node's current results are invalid and the node will soon be re-run.

-method is called as soon as the framework is aware that the node's run
+The reset_run method is called as soon as the framework is aware that the node's run method will need to be called.

-method to receive notifications when the node is removed from a topology
+A node may implement a remove method to receive notifications when the node is removed from a topology

 The configuration is then accessed by nodes via the get_configuration service method.

-For more details on the services API passed to node or configuration constructors, see:
+For more details on the methods that a node or configuration can implement and on the services API passed to node or configuration constructors, see:

-Hyrrokkin provides a Python API for creating, running and loading and saving topologies
+Hyrrokkin provides a Python API for creating, running and loading and saving topologies.

 from hyrrokkin.api.topology import Topology